 After King Solomon’s reign, the united kingdom of Israel split into two: Israel in the north and Judah in the south.
 Both kingdoms faced constant threats from powerful empires like Assyria, Babylon, and Persia.
 Israel fell to Assyria in 722 BC, and Judah was later exiled to Babylon in 586 BC.

-The prophets spoke into these chaotic times, addressing issues like:
+The prophets spoke into these chaotic times.
+They addressed issues like:

 Despite the darkness, the prophets also brought hope.
 They spoke of a future restoration, a time when God would make all things right.